 If you select “Open XML” as the file format, you can view the annual transaction report in an Excel file; if you select “HTML,” you can view it in a web browser.

 You can easily view your Exness trading history in the Exness Personal Area.
-Simply log in to the Exness Personal Area, go to the "Performance" page, select the desired time period, and your trading history will be displayed.
+Please log in to the Exness Personal Area, go to the “Performance” page, select the desired time period, and review your trading history.

 Here’s how to prepare, file, and pay taxes using Exness:

-You can file your tax return either on paper or online using e-Tax (the National Tax Agency’s electronic filing and payment system).
+There are two ways to file your tax return: on paper or online using e-Tax (the National Tax Agency’s electronic filing and payment system).

-At the top of Form 1 of the income tax return, enter your personal information, such as your address, name, date of birth, and My Number (individual identification number).
-Also enter the name of the tax office with jurisdiction over your case, the date the return is filed, and the tax year.
+At the top of Form 1 of the income tax return, enter your personal information, such as your address, name, date of birth, and My Number (individual number).
+Also enter the name of the tax office with jurisdiction over you, the date the return was filed, and the tax year.

 |